grafeas/kritis/docs/signing_helper.md

 This doc provides:
 - a general overview;
-- a step by step tutorial for the signer tool;
+- a step by step tutorial for the signer tool.
-- links to other resources, e.g., CI integration of the signer tool with Google Cloud Build.

 ## Overview

-## Signer Modes
+### Signer Modes

 The tool can be run in three different modes:
 - **check-and-sign**: default mode, checks policy conformance for a image, and conditionally creates attestation for the image if check passes.